microsoft/CopilotAdventures/README.md

 ### 2. Choose an Adventure

-Pre-Reqs: Basic programming language knowledge is helpful.
+**Pre-Reqs:** Basic programming language knowledge is helpful.

+#### New to GitHub Copilot?

-New to GitHub Copilot and need to install the extensions and learn how to use it?
-Start with the [Warmup Adventure](./Adventures/StartHere.md) to learn the basics.
+If you're new to GitHub Copilot, need to install the extensions, and want to learn how to get started using it, start with the [Warmup Adventure](./Adventures/StartHere.md).

 Once you've completed the warmup adventure and have the extensions installed, choose another GitHub Copilot adventure from the list below: